Liver Injury Caused by Drugs

 Biochemically, 3 types of liver injury are generally noted (see table Potentially Hepatotoxic Drugs):

 • Hepatocellular: Hepatocellular hepatotoxicity generally manifests as malaise and right upper quadrant abdominal pain, associated with marked elevation in aminotransferase levels (alanine aminotransferase [ALT], aspartate aminotransferase [AST], or both), which may be followed by hyperbilirubinemia in severe cases.
-Hyperbilirubinemia in this setting is known as hepatocellular jaundice and, according to Hy’s law, is associated with mortality rates as high as 50%.
+Hyperbilirubinemia in this setting is known as hepatocellular jaundice and, together with increased ALT and AST levels, according to Hy’s law, is associated with high mortality rates (2).
 If hepatocellular liver injury is accompanied by jaundice, impaired hepatic synthesis, and encephalopathy, chance of spontaneous recovery is low, and liver transplantation

 • Cholestatic: